notSam25/LadueQuotes/README.md

 >
 >  "Bro this music is acctualy fire, but it really kinda sucks" - abik Deezwan
 >
->  "I have 9 fingers, not includeing the thumbs" - Samuel Visemen
+>  "I have 9 fingers, I dont count the thumbs" - Samuel Visemen